AI Oversight and Human Mistakes: Evidence from Centre Court: Setting and Data

 \section{Setting and Data}

-In March 2006, at the Nasdaq-100 Open in Key Biscayne (currently known as the Miami Open), Hawk-Eye reveiw was officially used for the first time at an ATP Tour event.\footnote{The ATP Tour is the top tennis tour organized by the Association of Tennis Professionals.} Later that year, major tennis tournaments, including the US Open, adopted this new technology, allowing players to challenge calls made by umpires.
-Hawk-Eye uses 6 to 10 computer-linked television cameras positioned around the court to collectively create a three-dimensional representation of the ball's trajectory.
+In March 2006, at the Nasdaq-100 Open in Key Biscayne (currently known as the Miami Open), Hawk-Eye review was officially used for the first time at an ATP Tour event.\footnote{The ATP Tour is the top tennis tour organized by the Association of Tennis Professionals.} Later that year, many tennis tournaments that use non-clay surfaces, including the US Open, adopted this new technology, allowing players to challenge calls.\footnote{Players have a fixed number of challenges that they can make per match, but successful challenges do not count against this limit.
+Players were not allowed to challenge chair umpire decisions on non-clay courts before this system was put in place.} Hawk-Eye uses six to ten computer-linked television cameras positioned around the court to collectively create a three-dimensional representation of the ball's trajectory.
 Hawk-Eye performs with an average error of just 3.6 mm,\footnote{For perspective, the standard diameter of a tennis ball is 67 mm.} so just like the ATP Tour we will consider Hawk-Eye readings to be the ground truth.